mooti/factory/README.md

 #### Injection

-Alternativley we can inject the mock of Foo into Bar using the ```addMock``` method.
+Alternativley we can inject the mock of Foo into Bar using the ```addInstance``` method.
 When you call ```createNew``` it will return the mocked version of the Foo class.
 We can then set our expectations as normal.

 ```php
 <?php